 Every week, Virginia Organizing posts concrete steps so you can take timely and important action!
 Tips to making your action effective: be polite but firm (don’t yell or curse or get angry); give your name and where you are from; tell whoever answers the phone what your concern is and why; ask for the official position on your issue; and remember, the person answering the phone is not elected and is just doing his or her job..

-Don’t forget, you can connect with a local Chapter to work for social, racial, economic, and environmental justice at the local level.
+Don’t forget, you can connect with a local chapter to work for social, racial, economic, environmental, and gender justice at the local level.
 Email us at firstname.lastname@example.org so we can help you connect to one of our community organizers.

 We are celebrating the passage of the Inflation Reduction Act (IRA) in the U.S. Senate as an important step forward on health care, taxes, and climate justice.
 We also recognize the shortcomings of this compromise legislation and are extremely concerned about the backroom horse trading that could fast-track the Mountain Valley Pipeline.